-Buying a car is always an important and somewhat confusing decision.
+Buying a used car is always an important and somewhat confusing decision.
 It is, after all, a big purchase and there are a lot of factors to consider.
 Whether you’re heading to the dealership or buying from a private seller, arming yourself with knowledge will help you make the most informed decision and avoid many of the pitfalls that some buyers fall into.

 This is especially important when it comes to buying a used car.
 Even though they are considerably less expensive to buy than a new car, the fact that they have been previously owned and maybe several years old already makes it more likely that you may have to deal with some issues down the line.
 To avoid some of the complications associated with used cars, here are some tips we advise you to follow.

 To do so, ask for the car’s vehicle identification number and run a vehicle history report through Carfax or Autocheck.
 The report will give you the information that you need, assuming that the incidents were reported.
 The report will also reveal if a car’s odometer has been rolled back, or if it has a salvage title, meaning the insurance company declared it a total loss.

 When you’re buying a used car, one of your concerns should be to get your money’s worth.
 Some of the essential factors in the value of a vehicle are its inside and outside condition.
 So you need to check the interior upholstery carefully and make sure there is no significant damage to the interior.
 Some wear and tear are to be expected in a used car, so don’t be put off if the interior isn’t as pristine as you would find in a new car.
 But be wary of signs of rust or other serious wear and tear, as this could indicate the car has not been adequately maintained.

-- One of the drawbacks of buying a used car is the fact that they don’t usually come with a warranty.
+One of the drawbacks of buying a used car is that it doesn’t usually come with a warranty.
 However, some makes give very extensive warranties, and so, if the used car you are interested in is just a couple of years old or has a low mileage, it might still be covered.
-In that case, you should follow the advice of Philip Reed, Senior Consumer Advice Editor Edmunds.com, and check if any warranty is left on the car that could be transferred to you.
+In that case, you should follow the advice of Philip Reed, Senior Consumer Advice Editor Edmunds.com.
+Check if any warranty is left on the car that could be transferred to you.

-- You need to get to know your car.
+You need to get to know your car.
 The owner’s manual is kind of like your car’s bible, and you should consult it to learn the ins and outs of your new vehicle.
 The manual will tell you what kind of fuel the car takes, what all the different buttons do, what type of motor oil you should use, what level to keep the tires inflated to.